 The streets connect many squares.
 If you walk towards the centre, you will not miss the famous Piazza dell’Anfiteatro.
 The ring of buildings surrounding the square follows the elliptical shape of the Roman Amphitheater of Lucca.
-We could reach the square through four gateways located at the four vertices of the ellipse.
+We could reach the plaza through four gateways located at the four vertices of the ellipse.

 Buildings around the square are restaurants and some small shops.
 Other public squares are such as Piazzale Verdi, Piazza Napoleone, and Piazza San Michele.
 During lunchtime, nearly all the restaurants were full.
 But most of them were locals.

 You can climb up the steep and narrow stairs to the top of the Clock Tower.
 There you can see the Renaissance walls and the narrow streets winding through the city.
 Looking around, the views of the surrounding hills and mountains of the Tuscan countryside are breathtaking.
-Some people feel fun to observe the clock’s mechanism as well.

-By the 13th century the Guinigi family was one of the wealthiest families in Lucca.
+By the 13th century, the Guinigi family was one of the wealthiest families in Lucca.
 Later, the family’s descendants donated the Guinigi Tower to the government.

-Cycling on the medieval walls
+Cycling route on the medieval walls

-A tour group was standing in front of the Puccini’s statue.
-We heard some interesting stories related to Puccini’s childhood told by the tour guide.
+Stood next to a tour group in front of Puccini’s statue, we eavesdropped on some interesting stories related to Puccini’s childhood told by the tour guide.
 The figure is several metres away from his birthplace.
-Next to the statue is a Cafe called “Madama Butterfly”, which reminded me that sad love story written by the composer.
+At the corner, the Cafe Madama Butterfly reminded me of that sad love story written by the composer.
 For a small budget, you could book a musical walking tour with a Puccini museum visit.

 A Puccini opera festival takes place between July and August each year.
 You can get related information at the tourist office next to the parking places outside of the walls.